mikoinspaceblog/mikoinspaceblog.github.io/_pages/Space/Rockets/What is Delta-V.md

 It is a measure of the rocket's capability to perform maneuvers such as launching, orbiting, or landing.

-## Important
+## Importance

-Delta-V (Δv) is crutial for any mission, since you need a certain amount of it to perform the mission, therefor it is calculated beforehand.0
+Delta-V (Δv) is crutial for any mission, since you need a certain amount of it to perform the mission, therefor it is calculated beforehand

 ## How to Calculate Delta-V (Δv)